awalrujaa/Benford-Law-Checker/README.md

 The graph displays the distribution of leading digits according to Benford’s law.

 How to Use
-Install the dependencies
+Install the dependencies:
 pip install pyramid

-Create or download a csv file of 10k+ words in root directory of project and run python app.py
+Create or download a csv file of 10k+ numbers.
+Run python app.py.

 Open index.html and upload the csv.